 My Dog and Baby Will Be Instant Pals:

-- This might be the case, but it’s important that your dog respects your baby and your baby’s development.
+- Relationships take time, and your dog must respect your baby and your baby’s development.

 At Dogs To Diapers, we focus on the relationship between your dogs and your baby.
-We understand that this is an exciting time for your family and we want to ensure the transition goes smoothly.
+We understand that this is an exciting time for your family, and we want to ensure the transition goes smoothly.
 Some dogs may require more training than others.
 We provide dog training services for dogs of all breeds.
 Our goal is to provide professional dog training, so your dog can adapt when a baby joins the family.
-If you have questions about our services, watch our film, and contact us with any questions!
-Owner and trainer, Carrie Silva Wooddell is happy to advise prior to any major decisions concerning your dog.
+If you have questions about our services, stream our film, and contact us with any questions.
+Owner and trainer, Carrie Silva Wooddell is happy to advise about any matters concerning your dog and baby.